(519) 885-0220 ext. 24247

 Her areas of research focus on British music culture between the wars, the music of the Finnish composer Sibelius, and landscape and music.
-Laura teaches courses on music of the 17th, 18th, and 20th centuries, opera history, seminars on lancscape and music, aesthetics and research and is the Chair of the Music department, where she oversees the music program.
+Laura teaches courses on music of the 17th, 18th, and 20th centuries, opera history, seminars on landscape and music, aesthetics and research.

 In her spare time Laura likes to read, spend time with friends, cook, and travel.
 Some places she has visited include the Black Forrest in Germany, the UK, Italy, Finland, Spain and anywhere warm during the winter months.

 - January, 2008: contributed an article on the music programme at Grebel to The Music Times: “A Lively Life of Music at The University of Waterloo”

 - “The Idea of North: Sibelius, Gould and Symbolic Landscapes,” Conrad Grebel Review (Winter 2010): 28-42.